 Tools to Protect Against Elder Abuse

 We have seen an increase in probate cases of elder abuse involving aging adults who are taken advantage of by people they know, trust, and love.
 Family members often discover too late that their parents or grandparents have been preyed upon by a caregiver or new “friend.”
-Senior citizens are often isolated and lonely.
-Therefore, they are more vulnerable to thieves who lavish them with attention.
+Senior citizens are often isolated and lonely, therefore, they are more vulnerable to thieves who lavish them with attention.
 At least of third of people ages 85 and over suffer from some form of dementia.
 Researchers have found that financial judgment may be the first type of judgment to deteriorate.
 Yet, the deterioration of financial judgment is difficult to notice during the initial stages of dementia—deeming the understanding of elder law and proactive protection of estates essential.